AveroLLC/reporting-api-exercise/README.md

 ```

 ### Employees
-employees represents
-- individual who is employed at a business.
+An individual employee at a business.
 - employees work at one business.
 - employees have labor entries indicating the time worked.
 ```json